 Hiding My Depression Gave Me Strength in Ways I Never Knew

 My humor, since my earliest memories, has been my safeguard and my strength.
 It is also the strength I hide behind.
 I use humor as a shield, so others do not see the real me.
 I smile all day long so no one can see I am hurting.
 When I disguise my depression and the whirlwind of internal conflicting thoughts, I look stronger than I am to the outside world.
-With an ability to manipulate the world, I turned my greatest struggle, depression, into my greatest strength.
+With an ability to manipulate the world through art therapy, I turned my greatest struggle, depression, into my greatest strength.